-This overarching, long-term goal requires overcoming significant obstacles:
+This overarching, long-term goal requires overcoming significant obstacles, which forms part of the longer-term research vision of the project.

 - (a) The guarantees required of the Microkit combine complicated liveness (finiteness of the trace) and safety properties (ruling out certain finite prefixes of the trace).
-Verification of such properties is hard with interactive theorem proving and out-of-reach for effective automated techniques the common theories implemented in SMT solvers do not allow reasoning about unbounded traces. - (b) One has to show that the semantics in terms of traces does not leak, in the sense that it actually captures the whole external state that a given protection domain may observe. - (c) Property & can hold only subject to certain scheduling restrictions.
-As an example, consider PDs p, q and r, where r has a higher priority than p and monopolises q with PPCs; then, any notification from p to q will never be processed, i.e. looking at Figure 2.1, microkit_notify(c) will be sent by p to q but q will not be able to execute the follow-up notified function because of the PPCs from the higher priority r to q.
+Verification of such properties is hard with interactive theorem proving and out-of-reach for effective automated techniques the common theories implemented in SMT solvers do not allow reasoning about unbounded traces. - (b) One has to show that the semantics in terms of traces does not leak, in the sense that it actually captures the whole external state that a given protection domain may observe. - (c) Property ♣ can hold only subject to certain scheduling restrictions.
+As an example, consider PDs p, q and r, where r has a higher priority than p and monopolises q with PPCs; then, any notification from p to q will never be processed, i.e. looking at Figure 2.1, microkit\notify(c) will be sent by p to q but q will not be able to execute the follow-up notified function because of the PPCs from the higher priority r to q.
 While this is a legal scenario, it can be prevented by limiting r's time budget [Lyons et al., 2018], but this requires reasoning about scheduling behaviour, which is presently not defined in seL4's abstract specification, the ASpec.